raj638111/access-log/README.md

 ^ This creates a Fat jar `target/scala-2.12/access-log-analytics-assembly-0.1.0-SNAPSHOT.jar`

-# Unit test, ...
-Code Coverage
+# Unit tests, Code Coverage...

 The unit tests for the application is written using [ScalaTest](https://www.scalatest.org/)